☰ Menu

 By the early 1780s the Cotillion dances enjoyed at Bath each season would be published in small annual collections.
 For example, the Bath Chronicle for 6th January 1780 advertised Printed very small and neat for the pocket, FIGURES of all the New and most Fashionable COTILLONS, As danced in the Public Rooms at Bath for one shilling.
 Two further such collections were advertised in 1781; the Bath Chronicle (12th July 1781) advertised FIGURES of 29 of the most favourite COTILLONS danced at the Public Assembly-Rooms in Bath, may be had of the Printer of this Paper, and of all the Booksellers in Bath, price One shilling; then (27th December 1781) This Day is published, Price One Shilling, The Third Edition of A Second Collection of COTILLONS, being THIRTY of the most favourite Figures danced at the Public Assembly-Rooms, in Bath.
 Printed by and for R. Cruttwell, and sold by all the Booksellers in Bath, &c.
 Of whom may be had, The Third Edition of the FIRST COLLECTION of COTILLONS, being 29 favourite Figures danced in the Rooms at Bath.
 A third book of figures for use at Bath was published in 1782 (Bath Chronicle, 31st October 1782) and a Sixth book in 1789 (The Times, 11th September 1789).
 It's unclear how long this convention lasted; the idea of a seasonal collection of dances is one that persisted, most notably with the annual collections of dances issued by such authorities as Francis Werner and Thomas Budd (Budd's annual dance collections continued to be issued into the early 19th century).

 By 1792 the interest in Cotillon Balls at Bath was in decline, the Bath Chronicle (6th December 1792) reported: The MASTERS of the CEREMONIES, finding the COTILLON BALLS not so well attended as in former years, and it having been suggested to them that an Alteration in the Entertainments of the Evening would be acceptable, submit the following Arrangements to the Subscribers to that Ball and the Public in general; ... the name of COTILLON BALL be changed to that of FANCY BALL, At which Ladies will be allowed to appear in Hats, or any Mode of Dress (that of Character excepted) which they may think most elegant and becoming.
 The Ball to commence with a Country Dance, after which there will be one Cotillon only and then Tea.
 After Tea, a Country Dance, One Cotillon, and the evening to conclude with Country-Dances, and the Long Minuet.
 Balls consisting entirely of Cotillons were to be phased out, thereafter the Country Dance would be the principal form of entertainment.
 The Cotillon Ball didn't disappear from Bath entirely in 1792 of course; for example, Mr Deneuville advertised his own First Subscription Cotillon Night in 1794 (Bath Chronicle, 30th October 1794); he promised that Ladies and Gentlemen will be regularly instructed in the Figures and Steps used in Cotillons, Quadrilles, &c..
 A year later Mr Mercie advertised (Bath Chronicle, 14th May 1795) that Having lately been in Paris, he likewise teaches the newest Cotillon-Steps, Cotillons, &c. &c..
 Occasional references to both the tuition in and dancing of Cotillions sporadically appeared around the country throughout the 1790s and into the early 19th century, only at a far lower frequency than had been known in the 1780s.
 It's entirely possible that Cotillion Balls continued to be enjoyed nationwide, but as newspaper references to them decline in the early 1790s it seems likely that our 1799 Ball was a late example, it was a form of entertainment that was rapidly disappearing.
 Individual Cotillion dances would continue to be enjoyed in Ballrooms from time to time in the early 19th Century, an 1807 reference to an entire Cotillion Ball at the Assembly Rooms in Margate exists (Morning Post, 8th October 1807), so too a Cotillion Ball at Bath (Daily Advertiser, 1st February 1808).
-A Cotillon Ball was also held in Bath in 1806 that was reported to be very indifferently attended (Daily Advertiser, 22nd Jan 1806); this event is of particular interest as Fourteen cotillions were danced in seven different sets, which sounds similar to our ball of 1799.
+A Cotillon Ball was also held in Bath in 1806 (Daily Advertiser, 22nd Jan 1806) at which Fourteen cotillions were danced in seven different sets, this sounds similar to our ball of 1799.
 The 1815 An Epitome of Brighton described a weekly Cotillion Ball as being held at the Castle Assembly Rooms in that city in 1815, they may of course have been dancing something more akin to the Quadrille dance by that date.
-On a related note, Clementi & Co published some collections of dances in 1810 and 1811 that they described as being Selected for the Cotillion Balls and yet their dances were what later writers would term Quadrilles.
+On a related note, Clementi & Co published some collections of dances in 1810 and 1811 that they described as being Selected for the Cotillion Balls and yet their dances were what later writers would term Quadrilles (we've written more of the Clementi dances elsewhere).
 These later 19th century cotillion balls seem not to have been cotillions balls of the form that would have been recognised in the late 18th century.

 The Cotillion Balls of the late 18th Century